neptune-ai/examples/utils/migration_tools/backup_neptune/README.md

 To use the script, follow these steps:

-1. Run `bulk_download_metadata.py`.
+1. Run the `bulk_download_metadata.py` script.
 1. The script will generate run logs in the same folder as `bulk_download_metadata.py`.
 You can modify this location by editing the `logging.basicConfig()` function.
 1. Enter the download path where you want the metadata to be downloaded.
 1. Indicate if you want remotely tracked artifacts to be downloaded.
-1. Enter the projects you want to download the run metadata from.
+1. All eligible projects will be displayed in the console.
+Enter the projects you want to download the run metadata from.

 ## Download File types
 The filetype of the downloaded metadata will depend on the Neptue field type to which it was logged.